 About The Book

-This repository contains source for Software-Defined Networks: A Systems Approach, available under terms of the Creative Commons (CC BY-NC-ND 4.0) license.
+Source for Software-Defined Networks: A Systems Approach is available on GitHub under terms of the Creative Commons (CC BY-NC-ND 4.0) license.
 The community is invited to contribute corrections, improvements, updates, and new material under the same terms.
 While this license does not automatically grant the right to make derivative works, we are keen to discuss derivative works (such as translations) with interested parties.
-Please reach out to email@example.com.
+Please reach out to firstname.lastname@example.org.

 If you make use of this work, the attribution should include the following information: